jamogriff/jamogriff.github.io/_posts/2021-07-29-loop-fundamentals.md

 ---
 layout: post
-title: "Ruby's Each Loop Eventually Ends in Heartbreak"
+title: "Don't Forget Your Fundamental Loops"
 ---

+> **Editor's Note:** Oh sweet summer child... there is a for loop in Ruby.

 ## The Gold Standard

-When I began learning Ruby, one of the things I noticed that it was missing a very familiar tool that I had taken for granted in PHP and C++.
+When I began learning Ruby at [Turing School of Software and Design](https://turing.edu/), one of the things I noticed was that it seemed to be missing a very familiar tool that I had taken for granted in PHP and C++.

 {% highlight c++ %}
 for (int i = 0, i < num, i++) {